-- Some Pencil species, such as the Caribbean species Eucidaris tribuloides, are meat-eating animals, says Ronald Shimek in his There's No Reason To Be Spineless article.
-He states that, "Before I found this out in my own system, I watched a Pencil Urchin (Eucidaris tribuloides) catch and eat a scarlet cleaner shrimp".
+- Some Pencil species, such as the Caribbean species Eucidaris tribuloides, are meat-eating animals, says Ronald Shimek in his article, There's No Reason To Be Spineless.
+He states that "Before I found this out in my own system, I watched a Pencil Urchin (Eucidaris tribuloides) catch and eat a scarlet cleaner shrimp".

 - Members of the Family Cidaridae are often referred to as Pencil Urchins, but these species have blunt, well-spaced primary spines, ringed at the base by smaller secondary spines, and the primary spines are often covered with algae and detritus.
-The Hawaiian Rough-Spined Urchin (Chondrocidaris gigantea) grows quite large to four inches in diameter with six inch long spines, while the Ten-Lined or Sputnik Urchin (Eucidaris metularia) grows to a diameter of four to five inches, and the Thomas' Urchin (Actinocidaris thomasi) to only about one inch.
+The Hawaiian Rough-Spined Urchin (Chondrocidaris gigantea) grows quite large, to four inches in diameter with six-inch-long spines, while the Ten-Lined or Sputnik Urchin (Eucidaris metularia) grows to a diameter of four to five inches and the Thomas's Urchin (Actinocidaris thomasi) to only about one inch.

 These urchins get their name from the trait they have of picking up and "collecting" objects, such as leaves, small rocks or pebbles, coral rubble, plant matter, and just about anything else they can find to camouflage themselves with.
 They come in an array of colors from light pastels to black.

 - The Black Collector Urchin (Tripneustes gratilla) is commonly seen in Hawai'i.
-It spends its time on the reef slowing cruising around rocks and corals searching for algae to eat, and grows to about five inches in size.
-This urchins will cruise around on the glass and roam the aquarium in search of algae to eat.
+It spends its time on the reef slowing cruising around rocks and corals searching for algae to eat and grows to about five inches in size.
+This urchin will cruise around on the glass and roam the aquarium in search of algae to eat.

 - Mentioned earlier, the Variegated Urchin (Lytechinus variegatus) is yet another type of collector urchin.

-- Once again referring to Ronald Shimek's There's No Reason To Be Spineless article, he states that one of his personal favorites is the Blue Tuxedo or Royal Urchin (Mespilia globulus) found in Palau that seldom exceeds 3 cm in skeletal diameter.
-John Rice states that it is an excellent herbivore, is small and does not disturb other corals or other inhabitants.
-It likes to cruise the rock work eating microalgae and some coralline.
-Besides, with its beautiful royal blue color, its quite an eye catching urchin.
+- Once again referring to Ronald Shimek's There's No Reason To Be Spineless article, Shimek states that one of his personal favorites is the Blue Tuxedo or Royal Urchin (Mespilia globulus) found in Palau that seldom exceeds three cm in skeletal diameter.
+It is an excellent herbivore, small, and does not disturb other corals or other inhabitants.
+It likes to cruise the rock work, eating microalgae and some coralline.
+Besides, with its beautiful royal blue color, it's quite an eye-catching urchin.